lielya/colman_projects/README.md

 #### User Interface

-Netflix-style dark theme and professional layout.
+Netflix-style - a professional layout.
 Horizontal scrolling for content categories.
 Infinite scrolling for smooth content loading.
 Responsive design for mobile, tablet, and desktop.